Arielle0222/codetree-TILs/README.md

 # 🌳Goal🌳
 > CODETREE NOVICE LOW PRACTICE.
-* "People say there are more people with courage in the world than geniuses.
+* "People say there are fewer courageous people in the world than geniuses.
 I, too, don't consider myself to have any extraordinary talents.
 Instead, I believe in the ability to take on challenges without hesitation.
 Therefore, I aspire to grow from a small tree into a thriving forest."
 <div align="start">
 </div>
 <br>